Idaho’s Response

 Containment measures

-2023 delimiting surveys
+2023 and 2024 delimiting surveys

-To better understand the extent of the physical range of impacted area, ISDA staff surveyed the water in the Mid-Snake River area for quagga mussel larvae.
+To better understand the extent of the physical range of impacted area, ISDA staff survey the water in the Mid-Snake River area for quagga mussel larvae.
 ISDA staff and partners surveyed at a rapid pace to map out any other presence of quagga mussel larvae or adults in the area.

-ISDA divers identified an adult mussel that was located near Shoshone Falls, which was consistent with the veliger sample data.
+In 2023, ISDA divers identified an adult mussel that was located near Shoshone Falls, which was consistent with the veliger sample data.
 Sample results indicated there was a population of quagga mussel larvae specifically in the Shoshone Falls area.
 No larvae were confirmed upriver of the Twin Falls Dam or downriver of Centennial Park.
 Sampling occurred in surrounding lakes and reservoirs, upstream from Milner Dam to American Falls, and downstream to the Idaho Power Dam Complex at Hagerman.

-The survey data was used in ISDA’s treatment planning.
+Both in 2023 and 2024, survey data was used in ISDA’s treatment planning.

-2023 Notifications
+Treatment Notifications

 The ISDA along with several partners worked to inform residents of the Magic Valley and all Idahoans of the quagga mussel response efforts.
-Communication to the public was a crucial aspect of the rapid response plan.
+Communication to the public is a crucial aspect of the rapid response plan.
 The following communication methods were employed.